sjuyal/DS-RMI/README.md

 Setup repository
 ------------------
-Create a folder MajorIRE in your eclipse workspace.
+Create a folder DS-RMI in your eclipse workspace.
 From that folder execute the following command

     $ git clone https://github.com/sjuyal/DS-RMI.git